Updated July 2022:

 A: You can wait a bit and you may have more choice (a less frenzied market means there may be more inventory), but in the last 100 years there was only one year where prices dropped at all, and that was by about 1%… and then they went straight back up.
 And the year did not look at all like this one.

-What’s new now is that there are homes that are not selling on offer day, and these may be opportunities for patient buyers.
+What’s new now is that very few homes are setting offer days, and there may be opportunities for patient buyers.

-It’s important for buyers to understand that we are still firmly in a seller’s market, though the shift toward a balanced market has started.
+It’s important for buyers to understand that we are entering a balanced market.